eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 164

 Even if your model does not strictly implement a distribution, it is still named this way to avoid confusion.
-This method should simply sample from the distribution associated with the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` or simulate from a model.
+This method should simply sample from the distribution associated with the probabilistic model or simulate from a model.

 There are two input parameters, *k* and *rng*. *k* corresponds to the number of parameters that should be sampled. *rng* defines a random number generator.
 Keep in mind that other methods will try to send their random number generator to this method during sampling.
 It is, therefore, recommended that you use a numpy random number generator.